saoirse-defi/milestone2-vanilla/README.md

 ###### Gate detection not consistent

 In initial development only 1 hit marker was used to clear the gate, its location was at the dead center of the sprite.
 This caused some inconsistencies during gameplay as the user would sometimes not pass through the hit marker precisely enough and the gate sprite would remain on screen instead of successfully detonating.
 A second hit marker was added to make it easier for the user to clear the gates.
-This was a crucial implementation as it significantly helped the gameplay feeling and made gates more consistent.
+This was a crucial improvement as it significantly helped the gameplay feeling and made gates more consistent.

 ###### Frame rate slowing down